NSClient++ REST API

 certificate = ${certificate-path}/certificate.pem

-You can change the password from the command line using the following command:
+You can change the password from the command line:

 nscp web password --set icinga